D. H. Lawrence’s "Last Lesson of the Afternoon"

 This teacher comes to the conclusion that he can no longer continue this charade of teaching and learning that is not happening.
 He desires to free himself from this the same cage that he deems these students so unwillingly occupy.

-Second Stanza: “No longer now can I endure the brunt”
+Second Movement: “No longer now can I endure the brunt”

 This teacher does not have the patience and love of the young to teach; he is weary, and he cannot empathize with these students who can muster only a lackluster performance.
 He loathes facing the many papers with badly written scrawls that disgust him.
 His sixty charges have handed in to him “slovenly work,” and he is bone tired of having to confront it.
 He asserts that it does him no service, but it also does not serve his students as well.